Advanced Foundation Course in Medical Art

 Please sign up to our newsletter to receive news of our charitable trust, educational courses and events.
 We have a full timetable of exciting learning opportunities open to students of medical art, professional medical artists and those interested in the field.
 Our online webinars, hands-on-workshops and event days will give you an opportunity to learn new things, upscale your skills, networking with colleagues in your field and join in friendly and lively debates about hot topics in medical art.

-Fundamental Drawing in Medical Art Course
+Advanced Foundation Course in Medical Art

-Professional Skills in Medical Art Course
+Postgraduate Medical Art Course

 Do you have a prospectus?